idelamaza/idelamaza.github.io/_posts/2019-12-05-Data-Science-Bowl-2019.md

 This work was presented as the course final project for MIT 15.095: _Machine Learning Under a Modern Optimization Lens_, by Prof. Dimitris Bertsimas.
 A printer-friendly version of the whole report can be downloaded [here]({{ site.url }}{{ site.baseurl }}/files/2019-12-05-Data-Science-Bowl-2019/report.pdf), and a summary in the form of a poster can be found [here]({{ site.url }}{{ site.baseurl }}/files/2019-12-05-Data-Science-Bowl-2019/poster.pdf).
 All the used code can be found at [GitHub](https://github.com/inigodelamaza/Data-Science-Bowl-2019).
 Special thanks to my colleague and co-author of the project, [Juan José Garau](http://systemarchitect.mit.edu/students.php#garau).

 The project comprises the study of the application of predictive, optimization-based classification algorithms to a real-world task.
 Looking towards that aim, an online data science competition is the perfect medium due to both the availability of high-quality data, and the possibility of comparing different models and outcomes with the ones achieved by other participants using conventional heuristic methods.
-The online platform Kaggle is one of the most popular online competition organizer and 2019's edition of the [Data Science Bowl®](https://www.kaggle.com/c/data-science-bowl-2019/overview "Data Science Bowl®")(DSB) is a perfect fit for the objectives of this project.
+The online platform Kaggle is the most popular online competition organizer and 2019's edition of the [Data Science Bowl®](https://www.kaggle.com/c/data-science-bowl-2019/overview "Data Science Bowl®")(DSB) is a perfect fit for the objectives of this project.

 ## Introduction